-Women's Tennis Association, also known as WTA, is a privately owned entity headquartered in the US.
-Founded in 1973, the organization, with approximately 730 employees, reported $67.9M in revenue as of 2023.
-Functioning as a tier 1 media tech buyer specializing in racquet sports, the company serves as the main organizing body of women's professional tennis.
-It is responsible for organizing and sanctioning numerous professional tennis tournaments throughout the year, including the four Grand Slam tournaments (Australian Open, French Open, Wimbledon, and US Open), and also oversees the WTA Tour, which is the highest level of competition for women's tennis players.
+Women's Tennis Association, also known as WTA, is a Privately Owned entity headquartered in the US.
+Founded in 1973, with approximately 730 employees, the organization reported $67.9M in revenue as of 2023, functioning as a tier 2 media tech buyer in the racquet sports sector.
+The company serves as the main organizing body of women's professional tennis, responsible for organizing and sanctioning numerous professional tennis tournaments throughout the year, including the Australian Open, French Open, Wimbledon, and US Open.
+It also oversees the WTA Tour, which is the highest level of competition for women's tennis players.

 Similar Companies